-Currently, the program standards allow rent assistance to be paid at 110 percent of fair-market rates for the unit.
-Any renters who are currently in the Housing Choice voucher program pay approximately 30 percent of their gross income toward their monthly rent and the Walla Walla Housing Authority (phone number (509) 527-4542) will pay the balance using federal government grant dollars.
+Housing choice vouchers are available in Walla Walla County.
+The section 8 program standards allow rent assistance to be paid at 110 percent of fair-market rates for the unit, whether an apartment or rental home.
+Any renters who are currently in the Housing Choice voucher program pay approximately 30 percent of their gross income toward their monthly rent and the Walla Walla Housing Authoritywill pay the balance using federal government grant dollars.
 The rent assistance that is paid out averages nearly $400 per family.
+The The PHA is at 501 Cayuse St, Walla Walla, WA 99362.
+Phone: (509) 527-4542.
 Read more on Washington section 8 housing.

-The Salvation Army of Walla Walla (call (509) 529 - 9470) of course is another key non-profit in the area.
+The Salvation Army of Walla Walla of course is another key non-profit in the area.
 They can provide financial assistance, when funding is available.
-The Salvation Army operates nationally and in general can provide assistance with paying rent, groceries, clothing, food, and money to pay all utilities (such as electric and water bills) except telephone and cable television.
+The Salvation Army operates nationally and in general can provide assistance with paying rent, groceries, clothing, food, and money for pay all utilities (such as electric and water bills).

 There are also additional resources from the Christian church faith group.
-Two of them are seasonal in nature, and those are the holiday as well as back to school services.
+Two of them are seasonal in nature, and those are the holiday as well as free back to school supply services.
 Another one is the low cost school camps for children in the community.
+They also offer free furniture and rehab services.
+The location is at 825 W Alder St, Walla Walla, WA 99362.
+Call (509) 529-9470.
 More on Salvation Army Walla Walla County.

 Blue Mountain Action Council - Runs the local version of the federal governments Low-Income Energy Assistance Program (LIHEAP).
 This is a resource that helps low to moderate income households pay part of their home utility and/or energy bills.
 Apply for cash grants and other forms of energy bill help (such as weatherization) at the Blue Mountain Action Council, or find other Washington utility assistance programs.